Sulfur: Combustion

 Many other sulfur oxides are observed including the sulfur-rich oxides include sulfur monoxide, disulfur monoxide, disulfur dioxides, and higher oxides containing peroxo groups.

 Halogenation

 Sulfur reacts with fluorine to give the highly reactive sulfur tetrafluoride and the highly inert sulfur hexafluoride.
 Whereas fluorine gives S(IV) and S(VI) compounds, chlorine gives S(II) and S(I) derivatives.
 Thus, sulfur dichloride, disulfur dichloride, and higher chlorosulfanes arise from the chlorination of sulfur.
 Sulfuryl chloride and chlorosulfuric acid are derivatives of sulfuric acid; thionyl chloride (SOCl2) is a common reagent in organic synthesis.
+Bromine also oxidizes sulfur to form sulfur dibromide and disulfur dibromide.

 Pseudohalides

 Sulfur oxidizes cyanide and sulfite to give thiocyanate and thiosulfate, respectively.

 Metal sulfides

 Sulfur reacts with many metals.
 Electropositive metals give polysulfide salts.
-Copper, zinc, silver are attacked by sulfur, see tarnishing.
+Copper, zinc, and silver are attacked by sulfur; see tarnishing.
 Although many metal sulfides are known, most are prepared by high temperature reactions of the elements.
+Geoscientists also study the isotopes of metal sulfides in rocks and sediment to study environmental conditions in the Earth's past.

 Organic compounds

 Some of the main classes of sulfur-containing organic compounds include the following: